RixenLama/tnk-stuco-website/README.md

 # tnk-stuco-website

 This is a website made for the Student Council (STUCO) of **Turun Normaalikoulu Upper Secondary School**.
+It is developed by Rex and Rajan.

 _Developed 31 October 2022 – 30 December 2022_